Al-Zamakhshari

 Abu al-Qasim Mahmud ibn Umar al-Zamakhshari (الزمخشري; 1074 –1143) was a medieval Muslim scholar of Iranian descent.
-He travelled to Makkah and settled there for five years and has been known since then as 'Jar Allah' (God's Neighbor).
+He travelled to Mecca and settled there for five years and has been known since then as 'Jar Allah' (God's Neighbor).
 He was a Mu'tazilite theologian, linguist, poet and interpreter of the Quran.
 He is best known for his book Al-Kashshaf, which interprets and linguistically analyzes Quranic expressions and the use of figurative speech for conveying meaning.
-This work is a primary source for all major linguists; however, some of its Mu’tazila philosophical ideas were rejected by Ibn Kathir.
+This work is a primary source for all major linguists.

 Biography

 His full name was Abu Al-Qasim Mahmoud ibn Omar ibn Mohammed ibn Omar Al-Khawarizmi Al-Zamakhshari.
-He was also referred to as Fakhr Khawarizm ‘Khawarizm Pride’ because people travelled to Khawarizm, a large oasis in what is now the southwestern part of Turkmenistan, to learn from him about the Quran and Arabic language.
-He was born on Wednesday, March 18 of 1074 in Zamakhshar — which is a large city of Khawarizm.
+He was also referred to as "Fakhr Khawarizm" ("The Pride of Khwarazm") because people travelled to Khwarazm, a large oasis, to learn from him about the Quran and Arabic language.
+He was born on 18 March 1074 in Zamakhshar, which was a large city of Khwarazm at the time.